Kimber Micro 9

 The Kimber Micro 9 is a lightweight, single-action pocket pistol chambered for the 9×19mm Parabellum cartridge, produced by Kimber Manufacturing.

+Brief history

 This firearm model was first announced in 2015.

-Brief history

 In 2016, Kimber introduced the Kimber Micro 9.
 This included removable grips and mainspring housing, a rounded trigger guard, drift-able fixed sights, a solid aluminum trigger, and a full length metal guide rod.